Funding opportunity

 • digital transformation of medicines manufacturing systems

-Applicant groups should also be cognisant of potential substantial overlaps with other recent strategic investments, including but not limited to;
+Applicant groups should also be cognisant of potential substantial overlaps with other recent strategic investments, including but not limited to:

-• Circular economy critical mass programmes
+• EPSRC circular economy critical mass programmes

 • Accelerating the medicines revolution large grants